cguzzon1998/analog_algorithm/README.md

 - *analog_gpt_field/*: plots of the GPT fields at 500 and 1000 hPa with the comparison between the target date and the analogs
 - *analog_nc/*: NetCDF files with the hourly precipitation fields for the best ten analogs up to +024h (from *Analog_1.nc* to *Analog_10.nc*)
 - *precip_field_plot/*: plots of the hourly cumulated precipitation fields for the 24h-period analyzed, for the 10 best analogs (*analog_i.png*) and for the GFS forecast (*gfs.png*)
+- flood_statistics.txt: text file containing the statistics of the flood events occurred in the past in days with same WTs of the target day analyzed, according to INUNGAMA flood database ([Barnolas and Llasat, 2007](#Barnolas2007))
 - *gfs_forecast.nc*: netCDF file containing the GFS forecast of the hourly precipitation field for the target date, from +001 to +024h forecasting time
 - *top_analogs.csv*: csv file with the dates of the 10 best analogs computed for the target date and their score